arkofreis1/DictatorAutoScript/README.md

 # EZAutoScript

-**EZAutoScript** is a client-side automation tool for Dictator members on the Minecraft server 5b5t.org.
+**EZAutoScript** is a client-side automation tool for the Minecraft server 5b5t.org.
 It allows you to automate block mining using Baritone and automatically regears if killed via Baritone path finding to an Ender Chest.

 ---